Crystal-Nest/goblin-fabrications/README.md

 Multiloader skeleton for Minecraft mods!
 Built on [Jared's MultiLoaderTemplate](https://github.com/jaredlll08/MultiLoader-Template), with the addition of:

-- Tasks to publish on GitHub, Modrinth, and CurseForge.
+- Tasks to publish on Maven, GitHub, Modrinth, and CurseForge.
 - [Cobweb](https://modrinth.com/mod/cobweb) API dependency.
 - A little bit more Javadoc.
 - Code style changes.

+***Note: the intended use of this template is to create a repository from it, and then update each branch with the content built by our [official generator](https://crystalnest.it/#/generator).***

 ## **Setup completion**